Openscapes/2024-epa/README.md

 - **Times:** 11:00 - 12:00 PT / 2:00 - 3:00 pm ET
 - **Location:** remotely, via Teams

-## Participating teams
+## Participating teams and individuals

-Some brief information about participating teams.
+Some brief information about participating teams and individual scientists in the cohort.
 Please add any edits directly (we’ll learn how in our GitHub Clinic!).
 Take some inspiration from [NOAA Fisheries Champions teams](https://github.com/Openscapes/2021-noaa-nmfs/blob/main/README.md).

 You might add: